 Although some young people see the prospect of having a relationship as 'normalising', others may perceive relationships to be emotionally 'risky' or incompatible with psychosis.8 Young people may therefore benefit from therapeutic interventions aimed at developing a secure sense of self, reframing their expectations of intimacy and reducing expectations of risk.
 Self-stigma is a pertinent issue for young people and can exacerbate feelings of isolation and promote self-imposed celibacy.
 Young people should therefore be informed that sexual difficulties are also common in the general population,24 to normalise their experience and reduce self-stigma associated with early psychosis.

-You know, relationships are complicated, so complicated; and young people definitely need to know how to survive one sex or sexuality.1 If a young person has lost their social support networks because of their experience of psychosis, the young person could be given appropriate support or referred to an appropriate peer support group.41
+66 You know, relationships are complicated, so complicated; and young people definitely need to know how to survive one experience of psychosis, the young person could be given appropriate support or referred to an appropriate peer support group.41